santiment/academy/src/docs/santiment-queries/nft-tables/index.md

 In **Santiment Queries**, we collect data for all NFTs from exchanges on:

 ### Ethereum:
-- Cryptopunks
+- CryptoPunks
 - Foundation
-- Looksrare
+- LooksRare
-- Opensea
+- OpenSea
 - Rarible
-- Superrare
+- SuperRare

 ### Polygon:
 - Opensea_polygon

-This information allows you to effortlessly track a specific NFT or an entire collection, as well as explore past prices and owners.
+This information allows you to effortlessly track a specific NFT or an entire collection, as well as investigate past prices and owners.

 ## List of NFT Tables